98th Flying Training Squadron: Training history

-Parachuting at the U.S. Air Force Academy began in 1964 when a group of ambitious cadets took to the skies.
+Parachuting at the USAFA began in 1964 when a group of ambitious cadets took to the skies.
 The activity, at the time, was off-limits to cadets.
-Knowing full well the consequences if caught participating, their involvements were nonetheless revealed through their own irrepressible success.
-That spring, Cadet First Class (senior) Jay Kelley and Cadet Third Class (sophomore) Pete Johnston paired and won a novice team accuracy event—the Academy's first gold medal in collegiate competition.
-Their achievements that day resulted in an invitational demonstration at the Pueblo Army Depot, after which the commander at Fort Carson sent a very nice letter to the Academy's superintendent, thanking him for allowing the fine young men of his skydiving team to participate".
-After a thorough investigation, the Commandant of Cadets, Brigadier General Robert W. Strong Jr. "had a dilemma on his hands.
+Knowing full well the consequences if caught participating, their involvement was nonetheless revealed through their own irrepressible success.
+That spring, Cadet First Class (senior) Jay Kelley and Cadet Third Class (sophomore) Pete Johnston paired and won a novice team accuracy event—the academy's first gold medal in collegiate competition.
+Their achievements that day resulted in an invitational demonstration at the Pueblo Army Depot, after which the commander at Fort Carson sent a very nice letter to the USAFA superintendent, thanking him for allowing the fine young men of his skydiving team to participate".
+After a thorough investigation, the USAFA Commandant of Cadets, Brigadier General Robert W. Strong Jr. "had a dilemma on his hands.
 After all, balancing against the weight of these young men's sin was the positive publicity they had brought upon themselves and the Academy.
 However illegal their activities, they were on to something good".

 Each year since then, more than 800 cadets, officers, and enlisted members, from both U.S. and foreign services, complete five free fall jumps and earn their parachutist badge and rating.
-The Air Force Academy offers the only jump program in the world authorized to allow students to perform unassisted free fall delays on their first jump without any prior jump experience.
-Although parachutist wings are awarded, they are non-operational in any Department of Defense unit; to be in an airborne operational unit or functioned job, personnel must complete the United States Army Airborne School in Ft.
-Benning, Georgia.
+The USAFA offers the only military jump program in the world authorized to allow students to perform unassisted free fall delays on their first jump without any prior jump experience.
+It is common for civilian-trained skydivers to do so.
+Although parachutist wings are awarded, they are non-operational in any Department of Defense unit; to be in an airborne operational unit or functioned job, personnel must complete the United States Army Airborne School in Fort Benning, Georgia.